SiyingL/SiyingL.github.io/_pages/cv.md

 * M.A. in Economics, University of Virignia, December 2014
 * B.A. in Finance and Math, Lake Forest College, May 2013

-Work experience
+Experience
 ======
-* Summer 2015: Research Assistant
+* 2015 - Present: Graduate Researcher
-  * Github University
+  * University of Virginia
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Conduct independent research on my own research topics

-* Fall 2015: Research Assistant
+* Summer 2016: Research Assistant
-  * Github University
+  * University of Virginia
-  * Duties included: Merging pull requests
+  * Duties:
+    * Assisted in developing new research idea on mutual fund market competition
+    * Collected data on mutual funds fee structure and historical performance using web scraping in Python
+    * Presented mutual fund data data using infographics
+    * Estimated labor market effect of non-cognitive traits using the National Longitudinal Survey'79 in Stata
+    * Analyzed labor market effect of breastfeeding using the Cebu Longitudinal Health and Nutrition Survey in Stata
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Leora Friedberg, Professor Randall Lutter

 Skills
 ======